43 Foundry Avenue

-Katrina L. Bledsoe has almost 20 years of experience conducting research and evaluation at the local and federal levels.
-She leads evaluations of initiatives focused on curriculum development in the sciences and social sciences, community learning centers, teacher professional development, and mental health issues such as suicide prevention.
-Her expertise is working in community-based settings, using theory-driven evaluation, democratic, transformative/inclusive, and empowerment evaluation approaches, and using mixed methodologies.
+Katrina Bledsoe brings extensive experience as an evaluator of programs at the local, state, and federal government levels.
+Bledsoe leads evaluations of initiatives focused on curriculum development in the sciences and social sciences, teacher professional development, and mental health issues such as suicide prevention.
+Her expertise is in community-based education and social services program evaluation, mixed methodology and methods, research innovation, applied social psychology, and cultural contexts.

 Bledsoe provides technical assistance to grantees under the National Science Foundation (NSF) INCLUDES program, which is working to identify and scale up proven, innovative ideas to create access to science and engineering for groups traditionally underrepresented in those fields.
 Additionally, she is a member of the team evaluating NSF’s Broadening Participation in Computing-Alliances Program, as well as a Project Lead for the REL Northeast & Islands.

 Previously, Bledsoe has served as principal investigator, co-principal investigator, or project director on a variety of projects, and has received a number of grants and contracts for evaluation of programs ranging from education to school-based health and mental health.